-In the second half we'll form teams of three or four students to develop a cohesive set of detailed requirements (also called functional specifications or external system design), integrating the methods we learned in the first half.
-Teams will have a choice of applications, and team members may play various roles during the project.
+In the second half you'll apply the techniques to develop a cohesive set of detailed requirements (also called functional specifications or external system design), integrating the methods we learned in the first half.

 Systems analysis methodologies, both the processes and the documentation techniques, are currently the subject of evolutionary change and heated controversy among experts.
 In addition to presenting and following a mainstream methodology, we will describe and briefly discuss some of the alternative approaches that are currently in vogue.

 If you prefer to follow one of those alternative approaches, perhaps because your employer has adopted it, you may do so in the course.
 However, you must understand the mainstream approach we're presenting and be able to state definite reasons for deviating from it.
-You should declare your intent before the project begins, so that we can try to assign you to a team with like-minded students.
+You should declare your intent before the project begins.

 In the first half we shall do a short assignment each week, due two weeks after being given.
 These short assignments will reinforce your command of the tools and techniques just discussed.
 Late assignments will be accepted subject to a one-letter-grade penalty until the session following the due date.

-In the second half you'll concentrate on your team's project.
+In the second half you'll concentrate on a larger project.